Denise Cronenberg

 Denise Cronenberg (1 October 1938 – 22 May 2020) was a Canadian costume designer.

 Cronenberg was born in Toronto, Ontario and was the sister of film director David Cronenberg and the mother of filmmaker Aaron Woodley.
 She produced work for films such as Dawn of the Dead and The Incredible Hulk.

-Cronenberg and her brother worked together on The Fly, a 2008 operatic adaptation of the 1986 film of the same name.
+Cronenberg and her brother first worked together on 1986's The Fly, a remake of the 1958 film of the same name.
+They went on to collaborate on many other films including Dead Ringers, Naked Lunch, Crash, Eastern Promises, Spider, and A Dangerous Method, receiving several award nominations for her designs.

 She died due to "complications from old age" in Burlington, Ontario in May 2020 at the age of 81.